chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 * **AnnData** - The canonical data format for the cellxgene Data Portal is HDF5-backed [AnnData](https://anndata.readthedocs.io/en/latest) as written by version 0.7 of the anndata library.
 Part of the rationale for selecting this format is to allow cellxgene to access both the data and metadata within a single file.
 The schema requirements and definitions for the AnnData `X`, `obs`, `var`, `obsm`, and `uns` attributes are described below.

 * **Organisms**.
-Data MUST be either Human or Mouse data.
-No other organisms are accepted by the cellxgene Data Portal.
+Genes MUST be either from Human or Mouse.
+Multi-organism data is accepted as long as Human or Mouse orthologs are used.

 * **Reserved Names**.
 The names of the metadata keys specified by the cellxgene schema are reserved and MUST be unique.
 For example, duplicate `"feature_biotype"` keys in AnnData `var` are not allowed.